 CONDITION TO EXPECT: OVERSTOCK PALLETS:

 Overstocks means the merchandise was never on a sales floor.
 It is extra stock from the company's warehouse or the back room of their retail stores.
 It is often inside clear poly bags.
 It usually has paper store tags attached unless it was manufactured for the company's website.
 Pieces that were manufactured strictly to be sold online will have a sticker on the outside of the poly bag with the product information.
 When the item sells on the company's website their warehouse staff pulls the item and scans the barcode then packs it and mails it to the customer.
-Because of this process there is no point in a paper store tag so these items were manufactured without them.
+Because of this process there is no point in a paper store tag so these items were manufactured without them, although many times they do still have paper store tags too.

 In some cases the overstocks are not in clear plastic bags.
 Again, it depends on the company.
 American Apparel and Gildan are examples of brands that do not sell their overstocks in individual plastic bags and they do not have paper store tags because they were not manufactured with them.
 Hanes Overstocks are usually in case-pack boxes and not inside clear poly bags.